 Learning about natural and artificial satellites involves ideas of gravity, circular motion and radio communication.
 Discover some of the many uses of artificial satellites in New Zealand and beyond.
+Find out more about satellites with this article that gives an introduction to our resources on natural and artificial satellites.

-This resource provides explanations of the key concepts encountered when exploring Satellites – the ‘basics’ that every student should understand.
+This resource provides explanations of the key concepts encountered when exploring satellites – the ‘basics’ that every student should understand.

 - Natural satellite